 - Plaa dook grop pad ped (easily veganised crispy fried fish dish)

-Also known as African basil or clove basil, this unique leaf is difficult to find in the UK.
-If anyone sees it for sale anywhere, please let me know.
+Also known as African basil, clove basil, or buffalo basil in some parts of Thailand, this unique leaf is difficult to find in the UK.
+You will have luck more luck finding it at Nigerian supermarkets than you will at Thai grocers.
 The scent is a cross between cloves and bubble gum.
 In Thai cuisine this is used in curries, stir-fries, and as a herb to eat alongside meals.

 Some Thai dishes that utilise tree basil